Anouar7768/NLP_assignment/README.md

 ## 2. Description of the classifier

-The overall architecture is based on the "Adapt or Get Left Behind:Domain Adaptation through BERT Language Model Finetuning for Aspect-Target Sentiment Classification" article by Alexander Rietzler et al. https://arxiv.org/pdf/1908.11860.pdf.
+The overall architecture and methodology has been adapted from the "Adapt or Get Left Behind:Domain Adaptation through BERT Language Model Finetuning for Aspect-Target Sentiment Classification" article by Alexander Rietzler et al. https://arxiv.org/pdf/1908.11860.pdf.

 To produce the contextualized embeddings, we use the pre-trained model **Roberta base**.
 We chose the base one as it's light in memory.